Media-Smart/cheetahinfer/README.md

 # cheetahinfer
-An C++ inference SDK based on TensorRT
+A C++ inference SDK based on TensorRT